Quit Smoking Timeline – What Happens When You Stop Smoking?

 In a 2018 survey conducted by the National Institute of Health (NIH), 37 percent of high school seniors admitted to vaping.

-E-cigarettes are particularly harmful for young people and teenagers whose bodies and brains are still developing, and are even more vulnerable.
+E-cigarettes are particularly harmful to young people and teenagers whose bodies and brains are still developing and are even more vulnerable.

 The Great American Smokeout – Third Thursday in November

-One of the biggest advantages to quitting smoking during the Great American Smokeout is the level of support from thousands of other Americans who are giving up cigarettes at the same time.
+One of the most significant advantages to quitting smoking during the Great American Smokeout is the level of support from thousands of other Americans who are giving up cigarettes at the same time.

-During the month of November, there are also many available resources from former smokers and the American Cancer Society.
+During November, there are also many available resources from former smokers and the American Cancer Society.

 It’s never too late to quit smoking cigarettes, e-cigarettes, or even smokeless tobacco.
-Take this opportunity for healthier, happier, more rewarding lifestyle.
+Instead, take this opportunity for a healthier, happier, more rewarding lifestyle.